ANGSD-wrapper/angsd-wrapper/README.md

 To read about why I'm doing this, look no further than this [Gist](https://gist.github.com/mojaveazure/ce8c41440805be16c09c).

-**NOTE: The SFS method requires BAM files to have the "@HD" header line.
+**NOTE: [ANGSD](https://github.com/angsd/angsd) requires BAM files to have the "@HD" header line.
 If your BAM files do not have this line, this [Gist](https://gist.github.com/mojaveazure/d194c4705642eecf8437) will add one.**

 ### Supported methods